Vanisha1234/Kubeadm_Setup/README.md

 ```
 ➡️ This confirms the VMs are defined but not yet created.

-To spin up all three virtual machines defined in Vagrantfile: \
+🚀 Step 3: Spin Up Virtual Machines:

-Run command:
+To bring up all three VMs defined in the Vagrantfile:
 ```bash
 Vagrant up
 ```